tiy-hou-q2-2015-rails/week-9-lab/README.md

 * a Rails app, live on Heroku
 * a layout that looks "not-embarassing"
-* a checkout process with a shopping cart, shipping, and billing information

 ## Normal Mode

-Your products are listing on the homepage, and can be added to a cart.
+Your products are listing on the homepage, and can be viewed and then purchased.

-Your cart will list the items in the cart; adding a product to the cart again will increase the quantity, rather than adding another cart item.
-You should be able to edit the quantity and should be able to delete a cart item.

 Your checkout process should be secure, and use Stripe Checkout -- the payola checkout is recommended.